bookwormat/segcontrol/README.md

 default RadioButton.

-The controls are customizable and themed in the fashion of the stock controls in Android 3.0 and above (Honeycomb, Ice Cream Sandwich).
+The controls are customizable and themed in the fashion of the stock controls in Android 4.0 (Ice Cream Sandwich) and above.

 The project contains a sample activity that shows how the buttons are implemented and styled.